If you have serious physical injuries as a result of a sexual assault, call 911 and seek medical attention immediately.

 - Is available to any victim of sexual assault.
 Examinations are done within 120 hours of a sexual assault.
 Medical care following a sexual assault is important even if you have no visible injuries.
 This service:

 - Ensures proper medical attention and addresses concerns about the risks of sexually transmitted infections, including HIV, and pregnancy.

 - Collects and preserves evidence, even if you don’t want to report the assault to the police.
 Sometimes victims decide to pursue legal action later.

-- The examination is done in the Emergency Room of Kapiolani Medical Center (1319 Punahou Street).
+- Intake for the examination is done in the Emergency Room of Kapi'olani Medical Center for Women & Children (1319 Punahou Street).